mother-of-all-self-hosting/ansible-role-hubsite/docs/configuring-hubsite.md

 ## Usage

-After running the command for installation, the Headscale instance becomes available at the URL specified with `hubsite_hostname`.
+After running the command for installation, the Hubsite instance becomes available at the URL specified with `hubsite_hostname`.
 With the configuration above, the service is hosted at `https://example.com`.

 You can alternatively output the page manually by running the command below: